 - Verified by: Displays the agency that issued the security certificate the site uses, if there is one.
-Click the button to see the certificate.
+Click the website certificate. button to see the

 Privacy & History

 - Have I visited this website before today?: Displays whether you've visited the site before today, and if so, how many times.

-- Is this website storing information (cookies) on my computer?: Displays whether the site is storing cookies.
-Click the button to view or clear the cookies, if it is.
+- Is this website storing information on my computer?: Displays whether the site is storing cookies or other site data.
+Click the button to view or clear the stored data, if it is.

 - Have I saved any passwords for this website?: Displays whether you've saved login information for this site.
 Click the button to view the passwords you've saved for the site.

 The Technical Details section displays whether the connection is encrypted for privacy reasons, and if so, what type or strength of encryption was used.